ATHEMOO: Notable performances

-In its first year, ATHEMOO hosted numerous performance events, in March 1996, Charles Deemer reproduced his hyper drama, "Bride of Edgefield," a play made entirely out of hypertext in the ATHEMOO space.
-Charles Deemer is a playwright who has worked since 1991 creating 5 different hyperplays.
-The second performer to use ATHEMOO as a performance space in March 1996 was Cat Hebert who produced a piece in conjunction with Crosswaves Festival in Philadelphia.
+In its first year, ATHEMOO hosted numerous performances.
+In March 1996, Charles Deemer reproduced his hyperdrama, Bride of Edgefield, a play made entirely out of hypertext in the ATHEMOO space.
+Deemer is a playwright who has worked since 1991, creating five hyperplays.
+The second performer to use ATHEMOO as a performance space was Cat Hebert in March 1996, who produced a piece in conjunction with Crosswaves Festival in Philadelphia.

-In late 1996, Stephen A. Schrum created a performance entitled "NetSeduction," the piece was, "set in an internet chat room and meeting place, with a bar, dance floor, and people to meet."
-This performance proved to be controversial with a moderator from ATHEMOO, who was concerned that the exchange of sexual dialogue may cause offence to any audience members.
+In late 1996, Stephen A. Schrum created a performance entitled NetSeduction.
+The piece was "set in an internet chat room and meeting place, with a bar, dance floor, and people to meet."
+This performance proved to be controversial with a moderator from ATHEMOO, who was concerned that the exchange of sexual dialogue might cause offence to audience members.

-In 2000, Karen Wheatley produced an entirely online performance experience entitled "Scheherezade's Daughters."
-In this performance the performers had never met in the physical world, but rather had exchanged ideas and rehearsed through email.
-The performers logged on and 'performed' the play with dialogue typed out and any movement or settings described in detail for any audience members.
-During this performance audience members were able to take part whenever they wanted to, either by registering to be an ATHEMOO character, or by emailing a member of the cast and requesting to temporarily perform one of the roles still in existence in the performance.
+In 2000, Karen Wheatley produced an entirely online performance experience entitled Scheherezade's Daughters.
+The performers had never met in the physical world, but had exchanged ideas and rehearsed through email.
+The performers logged on and "performed" the play with dialogue typed out, and any movement or settings described in detail for audience members.
+Audience members were able to take part whenever they wanted to, either by registering to be an ATHEMOO character, or by emailing a member of the cast and requesting to temporarily perform one of the roles still in existence in the performance.
 This form of semi-improvisational performance allowed the audience to both watch and interact at the same time.
-Meaning that while the performance had a set narrative which it would follow to start with, this could change completely depending on how much the audience interacted.
+This meant that while the performance had a set narrative which it would follow to start with, this could change completely depending on how much the audience interacted.

 Decline

-ATHEMOO as one of the first online text based performance arenas demonstrated that the Internet is a receptive and interesting space for online text based performance.
+ATHEMOO, as one of the first online, text-based performance arenas, demonstrated that the Internet is a receptive and interesting space for such performance.
 Its purpose was to discover how a MOO environment would develop around improvisational performance, and what improvisation would look like if it were viewed online.
-Like many MOO's in the 1990s ATHEMOO was regularly affected by connection dropout, slow connection and lag.
-This regular disruption became part of the charm of ATHEMOO and highlighted the risk inherent in any live performance event.
-As 3D virtual avatar based worlds, such as Second Life, became more popular ATHEMOO lost its appeal, the audience numbers declined leading to its closure.
+Like many MOOs in the 1990s, ATHEMOO was regularly affected by connection dropout, slow connection and lag.
+This regular disruption became part of the charm of ATHEMOO, and highlighted the risk inherent in any live performance event.

+As 3D, virtual, avatar-based worlds, such as Second Life, became more popular ATHEMOO lost its appeal, and audience numbers declined, leading to its closure.